mlcommons/algorithmic-efficiency/README.md

 - [Paper and Citing the AlgoPerf Benchmark](#paper-and-citing-the-algoperf-benchmark)

 ## Installation

+> [!TIP]
+> **If you have any questions about the benchmark competition or you run into any issues, please feel free to contact us.** Either [file an issue](https://github.com/mlcommons/algorithmic-efficiency/issues), ask a question on [our Discord](https://discord.gg/5FPXK7SMt6) or [join our weekly meetings](https://mlcommons.org/en/groups/research-algorithms/).

 You can install this package and dependencies in a [Python virtual environment](/GETTING_STARTED.md#python-virtual-environment) or use a [Docker/Singularity/Apptainer container](/GETTING_STARTED.md#docker) (recommended).
 We recommend using a Docker container (or alternatively, a Singularity/Apptainer container) to ensure a similar environment to our scoring and testing environments.